scollet1/Ruby-Bootcamp/README.md

 # Ruby-Bootcamp
-A bootcamp I helped mentor
+A bootcamp mentored by students at 42 to teach highschoolers Ruby.